Marklogic-retired/marklogic-data-hub/_pages/upgrade/upgrade-to-4_3_x-tab-DHF403401.md

 1. {% include ostabs-run-gradle-step.html grtask="mlDeploy" %}

-1. Edit your `gradle.properties` file again to update `mlUsername` or `mlPassword` with a new user assigned to `data-hub-admin-role`.
+1. Edit your `gradle.properties` file again.

+    a.
+Update `mlUsername` or `mlPassword` with a new user assigned to `flow-developer-role` (to create and deploy flows) or to `flow-operator-role` (to run flows).

       ```
-      mlUsername=your-data-hub-admin-user-name
-      mlPassword=your-data-hub-admin-user-password
+      mlUsername=flow-operator
+      mlPassword=your-flow-operator-password
       ```

+    b.
+Remove the following properties.

+      - mlHubUserRole
+      - mlHubUserName
+      - mlHubUserPassword
+      - mlHubAdminRole
+      - mlHubAdminUserName
+      - mlHubAdminUserPassword

+1. (Optional) Delete the old roles from MarkLogic Server.

+      - hub-admin-role
+      - data-hub-role

 1. Run your [ingest]({{site.baseurl}}/ingest/) and [harmonize]({{site.baseurl}}/harmonize/) flows.